alexdodonov/mezon-gentella/README.md

-template/show-registration-link - 0/1 hide or show registration link on the login page template/show-restore-password-link - 0/1 hide or show restore password link on the login page
+template/show-registration-link - 0/1 hide or show registration link on the login page template/show-restore-password-link - 0/1 hide or show restore password link on the login page template/favicon-path - path to the favicon.
+Defaulted to '/res/images/favicon.ico'